AlbertL7/RedProxyControl/README.md

 `alias proxyoff='sudo /usr/local/bin/redproxycontrol.sh stop'`

 - After this you should be ready to go, this will proxy traffic from your Linux VM to Burp Suite located on you Windows host.
 - Note: Sometimes Burp will not respond / intercept requests from redsocks proxy.
-I found that turning the proxyon before starting up Burp prrtty much works everytime.
+I found that turning the proxyon before starting up Burp pretty much works everytime.

 ![rpc](https://github.com/AlbertL7/RedProxyControl/assets/71300144/758d1cf5-be08-4c52-bcf6-6bfb630d06d7)